-Proper labeling of chemical storage containers will be completed and appropriate MSDS will be stored onsite;
+• Proper labeling of chemical storage containers will be completed and appropriate MSDS will be stored onsite;

-- Any spills or leaks that occur will be reported to the appropriate regulatory authorities, if applicable, as soon as possible; - Remedial action, or engineered controls, for any spills or leaks that occur will be completed; - Refueling, oiling, and maintenance of equipment will be completed in specifically designated to minimize the potential for terrestrial impacts; - Servicing of equipment will be completed off-site by a licensed mechanic; however if required to be completed onsite the work will be completed over an impervious surface or trap; - Rubbish and waste materials will be kept at minimum quantities and burning of this material will be prohibited; and, - Oily rags will be stored in approved receptacles and disposed of at approved waste facilities.

-The following mitigative measures will be employed during the operational phase of the project:

-- Chemical and petroleum hydrocarbons will be stored in appropriate containers and in specifically designated areas to reduce potential for leaks.
-Where applicable, secondary containment of chemicals or petroleum hydrocarbons will be employed; - Proper labeling of chemical storage containers will be completed and appropriate MSDS will be stored onsite; - Any spills or leaks that occur will be reported to the appropriate regulatory authorities, if applicable, as soon as possible; - Remedial action, or engineered controls, for any spills or leaks that occur will be completed; and, - Work entailing use of toxic or hazardous materials, chemicals and/or explosives, or otherwise creating hazard to life, safety of health, will be conducted in accordance with National Fire Code of Canada to minimize the potential for spills or fires.

-With these mitigation measures in place, the potential environmental residual effects of chemical spills and/or fire incidents during all phases of the project are reduced from moderate (pre-mitigation) to negligible.
+Any spills or leaks that occur will be reported to the appropriate regulatory authorities, if applicable, as soon as possible; Remedial action, or engineered controls, for any spills or leaks that occur will be completed;Refueling, oiling, and maintenance of equipment will be completed in specifically designated to minimize the potential for terrestrial impacts;Servicing of equipment will be completed offsite by a licensed mechanic; however if required to be completed onsite the work will be completed over and impervious surface or trap; Rubbish and waste materials will be kept at minimum quantities and burning of this material will be prohibited; and, Oily rags will be stored in approved receptacles and disposed of at approved waste facilities.
+The following mitigative measures will be employed during the operational phase of the project: Chemical and petroleum hydrocarbons will be stored in appropriate containers and in specifically designated areas to reduce potential for leaks.
+Where applicable, secondary containment of chemicals or petroleum hydrocarbons will be employed; Proper labeling of chemical storage containers will be completed and appropriate MSDS will be stored onsite; Any spills or leaks that occur will be reported to the appropriate regulatory authorities, if applicable, as soon as possible; Remedial action, or engineered controls, for any spills or leaks that occur will be completed; and, Work entailing use of toxic or hazardous materials, chemicals and/or explosives, or otherwise creating hazard to life, safety of health, will be conducted in accordance with National Fire Code of Canada to minimize the potential for spills or fires.
+Significance of Residual Effects (With these mitigation measures in place the potential environmental residual effects of chemical spills and/or fire incidents during all phases of the project are reduced from moderate (pre-mitigation) to negligible.
+Aquatic Environment - The aquatic environment (surface water) was selected as a VEC as it is located within 20 m of a expected at relatively shallow depths <3 m in the project area.
+Water quality is protected under the NB Clean Water Act.
+In addition, because this proposed project is currently on DND lands, DND is required to follow their internal wetland management policy in which it provides guidance to ensure that all activities conform to the objectives of Federal and Provincial Acts, policies and regulations regarding wetlands.
+No net loss, in habitat or function is the defined objective of wetland management for wetlands on DND property (DND, 2006).

-Aquatic Environment 5.4

-The aquatic environment (surface water) was selected as a VEC as it is located within 30 m of a drainage ditch (considered to be a watercourse) which directly discharges to an aquatic habitat
+The aquatic environment (surface water) was selected as a VEC as it is located within 30 m of a drainage ditch and potential wetland habitat for the access road construction.
+Aquatic environment (groundwater) was also selected as a VEC because the groundwater table is